 Before the unification of Upper and Lower Egypt, The red crown, or Deshret, was associated with Upper Egypt and The white crown, or Hedjet with Lower Egypt.
 After unification, a combined crown called the Pschent was used by the Pharaoh.

 It is usually depicted as a man wearing a headdress with two tall plumes rising from a short crown.
 Amentet was depicted as wearing the standard of the west.
-The standard is usually a half circle sitting on top of two poles of uneven length, the longer of which is tied to her head by a headband.
+The standard is usually a half circle sitting on top of two poles of uneven length, the length of which is tied to her head by a headband.

-It was shown as a woman with a tall ostrich feather attached by a headband symbolising truth.Hathor was pictured as a woman with cow's horns with the sun between them, or as a cow wearing the sun disk between her horns.
+It was shown as a woman with a tall ostrich feather attached by a headband symbolizing truth.Hathor was pictured as a woman with cow’s horns with the sun between them, or as a cow wearing the sun disk between her horns.
 The horns are her horns, as she was thought to be a bovine goddess, but the solar disk that sits between the horns is her aspect of a solar goddess.

-Usually wears the white crown with two feathers on either side.
+Usually, wears the white crown with two feathers on either side.
 It produced much heat, as expected from an object belonging to the sun god.

 It was depicted as a woman wearing the crown of Upper Egypt or the vulture headdress, a woman with the head of a vulture.
 The vulture and Nekhbet were associated with motherhood.